luser-dr00g/inca/README2.md

     7

 This works by "type-punning" the function as described further below regarding operator compositions.
-It is parsed as a monadic function, and upon find no right-argument, is simply returned.
+It is parsed as a monadic function, and upon finding no right-argument, is simply returned.
 In the 'abc' command, however, it is interpolated, discovered to be -- in fact -- a dyadic function in correct position, and called.